laurimetso/front-end/README.md

+**main-branch has the exercise materials and projekti-branch has the actual project.
+Both can be opened with Live Server.**

 # Portfolio Website

-**main has the exercise materials and projekti-branch has the actual project.
-Both can be opened with Live Server.**
 This is a simple static portfolio website built with HTML, CSS, and JavaScript.

 ## Requirements